vaxdata22/NoSQL-and-Big-Data-demonstration/cassandra.md

 Q10: Returned the countries in Africa continent whose NRate is less than the average NRate (31.23) of the countries in that same continent:
 ```
-SELECT Country FROM rell_countries WHERE Continent = “Africa” AND NRate < 31.23;
+SELECT Country FROM rell_countries WHERE Continent = "Africa" AND NRate < 31.23;
 ```
 ![cassandra10](https://github.com/vaxdata22/NoSQL-and-Big-Data-demonstration/blob/main/screenshots/cassandra/cassandra-pic10.png)